tomascoox/smooth-todo/AI_ASSISTANT_README.md

 Adhere to the latest industry standards and conventions.
 Use Git best practices for version control.
 Encourage small, frequent commits with meaningful messages.
 Consider SEO optimizations when building pages.

+Only follow what's explicitly stated in the README

+Wait for your specific instructions before making any changes

+Do not make assumptions about anything